rragan/dust-motes/src/helpers/strings/substr/README.md

+# substr helper

-# substr helper, Output a substring of a string
+Output a substring of a string

 ## Definition